Ex Astris Scientia

 Q doesn't promise too much.
 The Borg are unlike any other race encountered by the Federation so far, although many of their characteristics were already commonplace in science fiction at the time the episode was made.
 In particular the idea of a hive mind that everyone is connected to was quite fashionable in the 1980s, at the dawn of the cyberspace age.

-I like "Q Who" as a pivotal episode that introduces a new enemy that is a well-known part of the legacy today, and TNG's arguably most notable innovation to the franchise besides the holodeck.
+I cherish "Q Who" as a pivotal episode that introduces a new enemy that is a well-known part of the legacy today, and TNG's arguably most notable innovation to the franchise besides the holodeck.
 On the other hand, I am a bit disappointed with the story.
 Sonya Gomez may look cute, but after the nervous ensign pours her chocolate on Picard's uniform we see her just one more time.
-Well, if she were a TOS character, she would die an even more useless death in the course of the episode.
+Well, if she were a TOS character, she would probably die a useless death in the course of the episode.
 Likewise, there is no point in Guinan knowing Q and being able to sense his presence, as this isn't resolved in any fashion, and their banter in Ten Forward is rather silly.

 There could have been overall more action and at least more motion, considering that the Enterprise runs into what is slated to be a major enemy.
 But the encounter with the Borg is unhurried, almost stagnant for much of the time.
 For instance, the crew are watching almost placidly what the intruder in engineering is doing, even as the Borg begins to access the ship's computer.